aravind-sadharani/chandraveena/src/blog/r5-kra/index.md

 Raga *Asavari* is an ancient scale.
 It is what we call an *Audav* (pentatonic) - *Sampoorna* (literally "complete" or heptatonic) *Vakra* Raga (read the notes below for more information).
 It used to be popular until the advent of a new creation, [*Raga Jaunpuri*](/blog/r2-jaunpuri) which I covered earlier.

 Now Raga Jaunpuri has the same scale as Raga Asavari.
 Over a period of time, Raga Jaunpuri became so popular that Raga Asavari had an identity crisis!
 Though some people believe they are both one and the same, I tend to disagree.
-Nevertheless, probably as a way for Raga Asavari to establish its identity again, the second of Raga Asavari, *Tivra Rishabh* was flattened to a *Komal Rishabh* - and hence the name Komal Rishabh Asavari.
+Nevertheless, probably as a way for Raga Asavari to establish its identity again, the second note of Raga Asavari, *Tivra Rishabh* was flattened to a *Komal Rishabh* - and hence the name Komal Rishabh Asavari.

 Interestingly, there is a scale called *Asaveri*, a thematic variation on *Saveri*.
 This Raga has the same scale as Komal Rishab Asavari.
 Note that Asavari is pronounced **आसाावरी** (aah-saa-vuh-ree) while Asaveri is pronounced **असावेरी** (uh-saa-vay-ree).